desktop computer with Claim MD website on the screen

 If it gets rejected, Practice Better will also notify you.
 And if that’s the case, no worries, you can easily correct the claim in Claim.MD and resubmit it.

 How fast the claim processes (and how fast you get paid) depends on the payer.
-For BCBSIL my claims process in about a day.
-For Medicare it takes 2-3 weeks.
+For BCBSIL, my claims process within about a day.
+For Medicare, it takes 2-3 weeks.

 Once the claim is processed and paid, the Status will change to “Paid” as shown in the below image.